 We will provide you with the missing information as soon as it is available.

 Magento 2 and PHP 8.0

-According to the system requirements, Magento 2 will not offer support for PHP 8.1 until the upcoming version 2.4.5, which itself will not be released until November 2021.
-An exact release date has not yet been determined.
-Based on the release dates known so far, a release of Magento 2.4.5 can probably be expected in the second or third quarter of 2022.
+According to the system requirements, Magento 2 will not offer support for PHP 8.1 until the upcoming version 2.4.4, which itself will not be released until November 2021.
+The planned release date is 08 March 2022.